 South Carolina is home to some of the most precious water resources in the nation.
 In particular, groundwater may arguably be the most precious natural resource we have.
 Many of our aquifers are several million years old and in pristine condition.
-No matter, these essential water sources face the threat of depletion due to a changing climate, population growth, and industrial expansion.
-Given that many of South Carolina’s groundwater resources stretch to the coast, there’s also the potential of saltwater intrusion due natural or manmade changes.
+Even so, these essential water sources face the threat of depletion due to a changing climate, population growth, and industrial expansion.
+Given that many of South Carolina’s groundwater resources stretch to the coast, there’s also the potential for saltwater intrusion due to natural or man-made changes.

 One of the difficulties of groundwater is our lack of updated, plentiful information given the challenge of monitoring and measuring the quality and quantity compared to that of surface water.
 This is where current and updated research is crucial.

 The SC Department of Natural Resources (DNR) and SC Department of Health and Environmental Control (DHEC) are completing a basin modeling and planning process to better understand the current state of our water alongside future demands.
 The long-term goal of this work is to inform our State Water Plan.